Develop a Hurricane Communications Plan to Prepare and Protect

 Modern technology allows meteorologists to track potential hurricanes even when they are just tropical storms brewing in the Atlantic.
 Early in the storms’ development, they are not likely to make the news.
 Most of the time, hurricanes only start to make headlines when they are a few days out from landfall.
 As an organization, however, you need to have approaching storms on your radar much earlier, so that you can start to make the necessary preparations.

 This is where global threat intelligence comes in.
 Threat intelligence systems like AlertMedia aggregate threat data from trusted sources around the world and proactively alert you when a threat is emerging that could impact your people or assets.
-Using a solution like this allows you to get a head start on your planning for an approaching storm and ensures that nothing blindsides you.
+Using a solution like this allows you to get a head start on your emergency management planning for an approaching storm and ensures that nothing blindsides you.

 Have a Set Hurricane Communication Plan